Analyzing Mission Produce (NASDAQ:AVO) & Agrify (NASDAQ:AGFY)

 |3.00

-Mission Produce presently has a consensus target price of $19.83, suggesting a potential downside of 11.54%.
-Agrify has a consensus target price of $21.00, suggesting a potential upside of 118.98%.
-Given Agrify’s stronger consensus rating and higher possible upside, analysts clearly believe Agrify is more favorable than Mission Produce.
+Mission Produce presently has a consensus price target of $19.83, suggesting a potential downside of 5.82%.
+Agrify has a consensus price target of $21.00, suggesting a potential upside of 112.12%.
+Given Agrify’s stronger consensus rating and higher possible upside, analysts plainly believe Agrify is more favorable than Mission Produce.

-This table compares Mission Produce and Agrify’s revenue, earnings per share and valuation.
+This table compares Mission Produce and Agrify’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue